George Lucas: Early life and education

 At Plummer's recommendation, Lucas then transferred to the University of Southern California (U.S.C.)
 School of Cinematic Arts.
 U.S.C. was one of the earliest universities to have a school devoted to motion picture film.
 During the years at U.S.C., Lucas shared a dorm room with Randal Kleiser.
 Along with classmates such as Walter Murch, Caleb Deschanel, Hal Barwood, John Milius and Matthew Robbins, they became a clique of film students known as The Dirty Dozen.
 He also became good friends with fellow acclaimed student film-maker and future Indiana Jones collaborator, Steven Spielberg and Martin Scorsese.
 (Note: Spielberg attended a USC screening in early 1968 and met Lucas after being impressed by his Electronic Labyrinth: THX 1138 4EB.)

 A group of friends, which included Chris Lewis and Don Glut, started the Clean Cut Cinema Club.
 Lucas, Kleiser and Lewis then formed a short-lived production company called Sunrise Productions with offices on Sunset Boulevard.
 There they would make up stage names for themselves, Lucas calling himself Lucas Beaumont.
 Their only project would be the never completed short "Five, Four, Three", a self-referential and self-deprecating mockumentary about the making of a satirical teen beach movie called "Orgy Beach Party".

-Lucas was deeply influenced by the Filmic Expression course taught at the school by film-maker Lester Novros which concentrated on the non-narrative elements of Film Form like color, light, movement, space and time.
+Lucas was deeply influenced by the filmic expression course taught at the school by film-maker Lester Novros which concentrated on the non-narrative elements of film form like color, light, movement, space and time.
 Another inspiration was the Serbian montagist (and dean of the U.S.C.
 Film Department) Slavko Vorkapich, a film theoretician who made stunning montage sequences for Hollywood studio features at MGM, RKO, and Paramount.
 Vorkapich taught the autonomous nature of the cinematic art form, emphasizing the kinetic energy inherent in motion pictures.

-After graduating with a bachelor of fine arts in film in 1967, he tried joining the United States Air Force as an officer, but he was immediately turned down because of his numerous speeding tickets.
+After graduating with a bachelor of fine arts in film in 1967, he tried to join the United States Air Force as an officer, but he was immediately turned down because of his numerous speeding tickets.
 He was later drafted by the United States Army for military service in Vietnam, but he was exempted from service after medical tests showed he had diabetes, the disease that killed his paternal grandfather.